EU Sanctions Map

 EU Sanctions Map does not have an API integration feature, so downloading data in bulk might be more difficult.

-This tool only contains the names of persons and entities sanctioned by the EU and the UN, and does not provide sanctions imposed by other countries.
+This tool only contains the names of persons and entities sanctioned by the EU and the UN, and does not include sanctions imposed by other countries.

 Personally Identifiable Information (PII) is sometimes visible in the entries for individuals.
 Although the information comes from an official source, PII should be used and shared with caution.